Cohomology jump loci and absolute sets for singular varieties: Introduction

+The results of \cite{BR19} and \cite{EK} mentioned above suggest that the most general varieties for which we can expect the torsion-translated-subtori property for twisted cohomology jump loci are those varieties $X$ satisfying $W_0H^1(X,\Q)=0$ (we also refer the reader to the article \cite{Saito} by M. Saito for a study on the condition $W_0H^1=0$).
+In this direction, we prove that if $X$ is a {\em projective} variety satisfying the above weight condition, i.e. whose $H^1$ is pure of weight one, and $E$ is a unitary local system on $X$, then $\Sigma^i_k(E)$ is a finite union of translated subtori.
+In particular, we do not require $E$ to possess any arithmeticity property.
+We remark, however, that we do not recover the fact that the translation is by torsion points when $E$ comes from geometry, as proved in \cite{EK}.
+Our precise statement is as follows:

+\begin{thm}[\ref{thmmulti}] Let $X$ be a complex projective variety such that $W_0H^1(X,\Q)=0$.
+Let $E$ be a semisimple local system on $X$ such that for one (equivalently, any) resolution of singularities $p:\widetilde{X}\to X$, $p^*E$ is semisimple.
+Then, for all $i,k\ge 0$, the varieties $\Sigma^i_k(E)$ are a finite union of translated subtori. \end{thm}

 We then study the interaction of cohomology jump loci with Hodge theoretic data which is naturally attached to the Betti moduli space or representation varieties.
-In rank one, the Zariski tangent space at the identity of $\bM_B(X,1)$ is canonically identified with $H^1(X,\Q)$ and in \cite{EK} it is proved that the tangent space of irreducible components of cohomology jump loci, translated back to the identity, is a sub-MHS of $H^1(X,\Q)$.
-A subtorus of $\bM_B(X,1)$ whose tangent space is a sub-MHS is called ``motivic" in {\em loc. cit.}.
-We prove this result for normal varieties and for a general twist $\cF\in D^b_c(X,\C)$:
+In rank one, the Zariski tangent space at the identity of $\bM_{\B}(X,1)$ is canonically identified with $H^1(X,\Q)$ and in \cite{EK} it is proved that the tangent space of irreducible components of cohomology jump loci, translated back to the identity, is a sub-MHS of $H^1(X,\Q)$.
+A subtorus of $\bM_{\B}(X,1)$ whose tangent space is a sub-MHS is called ``motivic" in {\em loc. cit.}.
+Denote by $\bM_{\B}(X,1)^0$ the connected component of the Betti moduli space containing the constant local system.
+We prove the following: